Arthur T. Polhill

-Arthur T. Polhill-Turner (7 February 1862 – 21 November 1935) was an English missionary.
+Arthur Twistleton Polhill (7 February 1862 – 21 November 1935), born Arthur Twistleton Polhill-Turner (the name Turner was discarded in 1902 by deed poll), was an English Anglican missionary.
 He was one of the Cambridge Seven, seven young men from England that travelled to China in order to continue Hudson Taylor's missionary work there.

 Early life

 Arthur Polhill-Turner was born on 7 February 1862.
+His mother was Emily Frances Barron, daughter of Sir Henry Barron, 1st Baronet.

 He was educated at Eton College and Trinity Hall, Cambridge.